 The PCIeCC has a PCIe local-bus-compatible interface.
 The coprocessor holds a secured subsystem module, batteries for backup power and a full-speed USB 2.0 host port available through a mini-A connector.
 The securely encapsulated subsystem contains two 32-bit PowerPC 405D5 RISC processors running in lock-step with cross-checking to detect malfunctions as well as a separate service processor used to manage self-test and firmware updates, RAM, flash memory, and battery-powered memory, cryptographic-quality random number generator, AES, DES, TDES, SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 and modular-exponentiation (for example, RSA, DSA) hardware, and full-duplex DMA communications.
 A secure code-loading arrangement enables control program and application program loading and refreshes after coprocessor installation in your server.
 IBM offers a Linux-based subsystem control program and a cryptographic application programming interface (API) which implements the IBM Common Cryptographic Architecture (CCA).

 The PCIeCC is supported in the following IBM server families:

 Further details on specific supported environments are provided elsewhere on this Web site or on the Web sites for the individual server families.

 Note that system software on some servers provides higher-level interfaces to the cryptographic functions in the PCIeCC.
 For example, some systems may offer Java interfaces which make use of the coprocessor.

-To order the battery-replacement kit, or the multi-battery pack, customers in:
+To order the battery-replacement kit, customers in: